This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 5. Use your own reusable bag at all the stores you go to (not just the grocery store) and skip the paper bags.
 Here’s one way to remember your reusable bags.

 6. Use reusable coffee filters (metal mesh or unbleached cloth) instead of paper ones.
-(Where to find online.)
-White-paper coffee filters bleached with chlorine are not only bad for the environment (the paper mills that bleach the filters dump wastewater containing dioxins into waterways), but some of the chlorine and dioxins can end up in your coffee.
+Unlike reusable coffee filters, white-paper coffee filters are not only bad for the environment (the paper mills that bleach the filters dump wastewater containing dioxins into waterways), but some of the chlorine and dioxins can end up in your coffee.

 7. Use a handkerchief instead of tissue.